elixir-europe/rdmkit/pages/your_problem/data_sharing.md

 ### Solutions
   * To find a repository see [Which repository should I use to share my data?](##which-repository-should-i-use-to-share-my-data?) above.
   * Repositories generally have information about data formats, metadata requirements and how data can be uploaded under a section called "submit", "submit data", "for submitters" or something similar.
 Read this section in detail.
   * To ascertain re-usability data should be released with a clear and accessible data usage license.
 We suggest making your data available under licences that permit free reuse of data, e.g. a Creative Commons licence, such as CC0 or CC-BY.
 The [EUDAT licence selector wizard](https://ufal.github.io/public-license-selector/) can help you select suitable licences for your data.
-Note that sequence data submitted tofor example ENA are implicitly free to reuse by others as specified in the [INCD Standards and policies](https://www.ebi.ac.uk/ena/browser/about/policies).
+Note that sequence data submitted to for example ENA are implicitly free to reuse by others as specified in the [INCD Standards and policies](https://www.ebi.ac.uk/ena/browser/about/policies).
   * More detailed information about metadata, licences and data transfer is listed under [Related topics](##related-topics) below.

 ## Related topics